shamzaali7/proshare-frontend/README.md

 ### Post MVP
 - 2 frontend side components:
   - IDE.js: Code Editor
-  - Search.js: Presents user with ability to search through all projects
+  - Search.js: Presents user with ability to search through all of the projects in the server
 - Implement a Nav Bar

 ### User Stories